cncf/velocity/docs/other_notes.md

 to generate a bubble chart using google api.

 parameters list:
-first: location of file that is output of 'analysys.rb'
+first: required, location of file that is output of 'analysys.rb'
-second: location of bubble chart file to be generated
+second: required, location of bubble chart file to be generated
-third: bubble chart title
+third: helpful, bubble chart title

 The generated file is a stand-alone html page that can be edited to suit needs such as change axis labels, adding a baseline, etc.